kabarsa01/VulkanRender/README.md

 Octree allocates node pool straight away so several MB being taken for this, I think it's about 16MB to 32MB at the moment.
 Frustum culling is implemented on CPU and uses job system.
 Still need to experiment with some threading schemes for this.

+Shadows are implemented using hardware ray tracing.
+So only ray tracing capable gpu's are supported.
+Soft shadows are planned using separate RT pass.
+Shadows use clustered lights data.

 //---------- Backlog